Boundary and Hearing Independent Broadcasts in Graphs and Trees: Introduction

 \section{Introduction}

 There are several methods by which the concept of independent sets may be generalized to broadcast independence.
 If we require that no broadcasting vertex hears another, we obtain the definition of \textit{cost independent} broadcasts introduced by Erwin in \cite{erwin}, which we refer to as \textit{hearing independent}, abbreviated h-independent.
 The definition of boundary independent (or bn-independent) broadcasts, in which no broadcasts overlap on edges, was introduced by Neilson \cite{neilsonphd} and Mynhardt and Neilson \cite{mynhardtneilsonboundary} as an alternative to hearing independence.
+We further investigate the lower parameters $i_{h}(G)$ and $i_{bn}(G)$ on general graphs and trees, proving the comparability of these parameters and obtaining an upper bound on the ratio $i_h{(G)}/i_{bn}(G)$.

+We present broadcast definitions and known results in Section 2, and preliminary results and observations in Section 3.
+In Section 4 we determine that for any connected graph $G$,

+from which we prove that $i_{bn}(G)\leq i_h(G)$ for any graph $G$.
+As a corollary, by following the proof of the analogous result for the lower boundary independence number, we find that for any connected graph $G$,